inner-product/mystery-advanced-scala-with-effects-jul-2022/day1.md

 - Cats is a play on "category theory" where a lot of the abstractions come from (monads, etc.)
 - Cats Effect came later.
 It's `IO` that works nicely with Cats.
 - typelevel.org

+Companion objects
+- A companion object is an object with the same name as a type and in the same file as that type
+- Conventionally used for constructors in Scala.
+Constructors are usually methods on companion objects.

+Call-by-name parameters
+- `def foo(x: Int)`. `x` is a normal parameter.
+Argument is evaluated before the method is called.
+- `def foo(x: => Int)`. `x` is a *call-by-name* parameter.
+Argument is evaluated when it is referred to within the body of the method.

+## Feedback

+- Material at the right pace: Jerry, Brian, Taylor, Alex
+- Juan, going ok.

+- Monoids, monads, option, either
+- Resources
+- Logging (carrying token with IO)
+- Tagless final vs IO
+  - Abstracting over effect type
+- Building scalable / streaming systems

+Cats Effect 2 and 3